Eyewitness account

 From Central District to Central Pennsylvania, I had to overcome social-economic, linguistic and logistics challenges: barbed wires, boom-barrier, sand wall, raining rockets and flying blades.

-Armed with 300 bucks- 1975 fiscal left-over, disbursed through the IRC (International Rescue Committee)- I grabbed Penn State by the horns – “holding Infinity in the palm of my hand”.
-Humbly yet eagerly I held on to meager high-school transcript on Red Cross stationary and a Letter of Recommendation from the Bureau of Child Welfare – where I volunteered as an interpreter.
+Armed with 300 bucks- an increase from what was in the French dictionary we brought with us – 1975 fiscal left-over, disbursed and distributed via the IRC (International Rescue Committee)- I grabbed Penn State by the horns – “holding Infinity in the palm of my hand”.
+Humbly and eagerly, I held on to my meager high-school transcript printed on Red-Cross stationary and a Letter of Recommendation from the Bureau of Child Welfare – where I volunteered as an interpreter.

-Having missed “Move-In” date and months-long school supplies prep, I played catch-up.
+Having missed “Move-In” date, I played catch-up.
 From night shifts on campus to graduating with a job offer at WNEP-TV 16.

 Ninth hurdle!

 To my surprise, Happy Valley itself was lagging behind Counterculture movement.
 Penn State not Kent State.
 Months-long hair and jeans helped me blend in.
-Seeing autumn foliage, I realized it’s a 2-seasons 2-wheels country, not a We culture (sharing private medical condition to seek sympathy and comfort from communal support).
-My first impressions: a driver obeyed a STOP sign amid heavy downpour in the camp.
-Internalized rules-based behavior.
-Mono-chronist society, first comes first served.
+Seeing autumn foliage, I realized it’s a 2-seasons 2-wheels country, not a We but an I culture (in LA, it’s I-drive) .
+My first impressions: a driver obeyed a STOP sign amid heavy downpour in the camp slope.
+Internalized rules-based reflex in a mono-chronist society, first comes first served.

 After a long and lonely winter, I sat on the grass (while others smoked “grass”) and heard “Here Comes the Sun”, Spring break (my Woodstock) opening number.
-I hummed along, knowing for the first time that “it’s alright” – out of the woods.
-(The British Invasion arrived via Armed Forces Radio at the same time the US set boots on the ground.)
-Consequently, we, of the young generation “Come together” as early adopters of Rock and Roll.
+I hummed along, knowing for sure” “it’s alright”.
+(The British Invasion arrived via Armed Forces Radio).
+Consequently, we, “Come together” at least those early adopters of Rock and Roll.
 (See Vietnamizing Woodstock)

 Music and mourning aside, I am forever indebted to the 58,220 whose names were on dark marble Memorial in Washington.
 On his way to the airport, Frank Snepp noticed President Thieu looking away from: “The noble sacrifice of the Allied Soldiers will never be forgotten.”
 (Thieu’s predecessor, Diem, wasn’t lucky.
 He was shot by his designated driver in 1963).

 A TK – teacher’s kid- I was more influenced by my mom.
 She always was grateful to her guardian-mother.
-A semi-orphan live-in at Hanoi French pedagogy boarding school, she would later celebrate each anniversary of “grandma’s” passing to remind us of roots and respect.
+A semi-orphan live-in at Hanoi French pedagogy boarding school, she would later celebrate each anniversary of “grandma’s” passing.
+Our annual reminder of roots and respect.
 I could do no less i.e. remember and reflect on the sacrifice of both Blacks from Mississippi and Whites from Pennsylvania.
 P.S.
-Just met a son of G.I.
-Immediate kindred spirit, since his dad went over there and came home utterly in silence.
+Last week, I met a son of a G.I.
+Immediate kindred spirit struck.
+He said his dad had returned from over there utterly in silence ever since.

 It’s been years: